chrislo7/chatty/README.md

 ### Description

-Chatty is small app that allows multiple users to conenct and chat.
+Chatty is small app that allows multiple users to connect and chat.

 ### Instructions